tstih/more/README.md

 # LabelEx

-Label that can rotate and supports transparency.
+LabelEx is a label control with roration and transparency features.

 ![](Images/labelex-1.jpg)

 ## Usage

 Transparency is a pain in Windows Forms.
-This feature works well at runtime, but behaves naughty in the designer.
+This feature works well at runtime but behaves naughty in the designer.
 The reason is that it avoids double buffering to implement transparency.
-To make the label background transparent, set the `Opacity` property from 0% to 100% (for fully transparent label).
+To make the label background transparent, set the `Opacity` property from 0% to 100% (for a fully transparent label).

 Rotate the label by setting the `Angle`.
 The unit is in degrees, and the rotation is clockwise.

-Finally, you can align the rotated label to the bounding rectangle by assigning values to properies `HorzAlignment` and `VertAlignment`.
+Finally, you can align the rotated label to the bounding rectangle by assigning values to properties `HorzAlignment` and `VertAlignment`.

 ## Examples